growdigital/forestgarden.wales/content/course/_index.md

 # Online wildlife forest garden course

-I’m currently filming the new online course, due to be launched at the end of November 2019.
+I’m currently filming the new online course, due to be launched at the end of January 2020.
 Please [signup to the Forest Garden Wales](http://eepurl.com/dqwytj) newsletter to be sure of catching announcements and giveaways.

 Here is a taster of the format, a small screencast I made for some clients to give them an overview of the design process: